jimhigson/oboe.js/writing/main/5_Implementation.md

 standard for client-side web development so dependant libraries are usually manually downloaded.
-For a developer wishing to include my library in their own project a single file is much more convenient.
-If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the http overhead can be substantial and is of constant size per resource.
+For a developer wishing to include my library in their own project a single file is much more convenient than the multi-file raw source.
+If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the http overhead is of constant size per resource.

-Because Javascript files are interpreted in series by the browser, load-time dependencies must precede dependants.
-If several valid Javascript files are concatenated in the same order as delivered to the browser the joined version is functionally equivalent to the individual files.
+Javascript files are interpreted in series by the browser so load-time dependencies must precede dependants.
+If several valid Javascript files are concatenated in the same order as delivered to the browser, the joined version is functionally equivalent to the individual files.
 This is a common technique so that code can be written and debugged as many files but distributed as one.
 Several tools exist to automate this stage of the build process that topologically sort the dependency graph before concatenation in order to find a suitable script order.

-Early in this project I chose *Require.js* although I later abandoned it because it was too heavyweight.
+Early in the project I chose *Require.js* for this task.
 Javascript as a language doesn't have an import statement.
-Require contributes the importing ability to Javascript from inside the language sandbox as the asynchronous `require` function.
-Calls to `require` AJAX in and execute the imported source, returning any exported items to the given callback.
+Require contributes the importing ability to Javascript from inside the language itself by providing an asynchronous `require` function.
+Calls to `require` AJAX in and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each dependency individually over AJAX is intended only for debugging because making so many requests is slow.